 Teeth should first start popping up at around 6 to 12 months in most babies.
 They have been there all along preparing, even when your baby was in the womb.
 When your 3 year old grows up and is around 5 or 6, your child’s permanent teeth start to come through.
 These permanent teeth then push out the primary ones above them.
 This is why 5 and 6 year olds start to get that cute gap tooth smile.

-HOW TO TELL IF YOUR CHILD’S TEETH ARE CUTTING NORMALLY
+HOW TO TELL IF YOUR TODDLER’S TEETH ARE CUTTING NORMALLY

 The way in which children’s teeth cut (erupt) is quite unusual.
 They always cut in the same set pattern.
 When your child has their first teeth erupt through, it will be their front two bottom teeth.
-After this the next teeth to come through are the top four front teeth.
+After this, the next teeth to come through are the top four front teeth.
 Then after your child has their front teeth, the rest usually come in pairs on the outside of the teeth that are already there.
-Then at 3
+Then at 3 years of age they should have their full primary set in place.

 HOW FAST SHOULD MY 3 YEAR OLD’S TEETH CUT?